RealEstateCore/rec/api/REST/RealEstateCore_REST_specification.md

 - every data point up to, or
 - from a specific implementation based start date (either relative, e.g. a year back, or absolute, e.g. 2018-01-01)?

-**Principle. (_should_)** Absence of time interval operators is an implementation detail and the REC Consortium doesn't intend to specify this.
+**Principle.** Absence of time interval operators is an implementation detail and the REC Consortium doesn't intend to specify this.

 ### Pagination